lizdotsh/code_sample/README.md

 # NOTE:

 This is a code sample I prepared for an interview that had a particular syntax and format wanted.
 I put a decent amount of time into making it and collecting up a lot of my work so I figured I may as well just post it, as it has more updated work than most things.
 The simplest way to view this would be to look at visualizations/visualization.html as it has all other code inside it if you expand the code chunks.
+You will likely have to download the html file locally.

 Restrictions of what the position wanted meant I did everything here in R, but I am also proficient in Python based tooling (my current public code is a bit outdated at the moment for python, though).